Great Comet of 1744: Other observations

 The comet also was noted in Japanese astronomical records in the Nihon Odai Ichiran of the Kanpō era.
 Researchers have found in Chinese astronomical records that some Chinese observations describe audible sounds associated with the comet, which may, if true, have resulted from the interaction of particles with the Earth's magnetosphere, as sometimes described for the aurora.

 Among those who saw the comet was the thirteen-year-old Charles Messier, on whom it had a profound and inspirational effect.
 He went on to become one of the founding figures of modern astronomy, and later discovered many comets during his observations.

 Catherine the Great, then Sophia, also observed the brilliant comet as a young girl as she was travelling to Russia to be wed.

 Orbit

 The comet has a perihelion distance of 0.22 AU.
 The data collected during 1744 were used to calculate parabolic orbits.
 However, Olof Hiorter suggested that the Great Comet of 1402 was a previous apparition based on the appearance of the comet and roughly similar orbits, and that the comets of 1058 and 715 were also previous apparitions of the comet.
 Heinrich Wilhelm Matthias Olbers and Johann Holetschek agreed with this claim.
 Maik Meyer and Gary Kronk calculated an orbit based on the observations of the 1744 apparition without limitations in the values that indicates an eccentricity of 0.995580 and an orbital period of 354 years, while a parabolic orbit has larger residuals.
-Excluding the daylight observations the orbital period is calculated to be about 480 years, indicating the comet has an orbital period of a few hundrends years.
+Excluding the daylight observations the orbital period is calculated to be about 480 years, indicating the comet has an orbital period of a few hundred years.
 Based on the unrestricited orbit and including planet perturbations, Meyer and Kronk found a perihelion at about 1405.

-Meyer and Kronk integrated the orbit backwards for an apparition in 1402 and compared the results with the chronicle reports of the Great Comet of 1402, finding that the reports about the location and the appearance of the comet were in agreement with an estimated perihelion on 25 March.
+Meyer and Kronk integrated the orbit backwards for an apparition in 1402 and compared the results with the chronicle reports of the Great Comet of 1402.
+They found that the reports about the location and the appearance of the comet were in agreement with an estimated perihelion on 25 March.
 They also searched for older apparitions and based on the backwards calculated orbits the found candidate comets in 1032, 676, 336 AD, 44 BC for previous apparitions.
 The comet of 1032 is described in a Chinese source indicating a perihelion in early August, when the geometry is such that observations are difficult.
-Based on that the previous apparition was the comet of 676, a bright comet observed in autumn mentioned in many European and Asian sources.
+Based on that, the previous apparition would be the comet of 676, a bright comet observed in autumn mentioned in many European and Asian sources.
 The backwards integrated orbit of the 1744 comet indicates a perihelion at 4 November 676 and a previous apparition in 336, when a comet was observed, and in mid 44 BC.
-In 44 BC a bright comet was visible, known as Caesar's Comet, however the observation reports are contradicting and do not fit well the predicted appearance.
+In 44 BC a bright comet was visible, known as Caesar's Comet, however the observation reports contradict and also do not fit well the predicted appearance.

-Based on these associations, Meyer and Kronk predict the comet could return in 2097, with an estimated perihelion date assumed to be around 8 December 2097, but there are significant uncertainties.
+Based on those associations, Meyer and Kronk predict the comet could return in 2097, with an estimated perihelion date assumed to be around 8 December 2097, but there are significant uncertainties.